MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 ## Design for flexibility

 Workloads on Spot VMs need flexibility.
-You should design your architecture to switch VM types, VM sizes, regions, zone, and resume work later.
+You should design your architecture to switch VM types, VM sizes, regions, zone, and resume work later, if possible.

-## Build repeatable deployment (CI/CD)

-**HOW SHOULD CUSTOMERS DO THIS?**
+- **Deletion also removes the disks.
+Data disks persists with deallocation.**
+- Cost of keeping data.
+- Business logic should account.
+- These are the same considerations involved in Spot VM creation.

 ## Find the right VM